HHS

 Abstract

 This project is a Competing Extension of a randomized trial of a health promotion/overweight prevention program conducted among low-income, urban, African American adolescents (MCH R40MC00241).
 The existing project, entitled Challenge!
 Project, includes 248 adolescents randomized to intervention or control and followed for 18 months.
 The multi-level intervention, based on developmental-ecological and social cognitive theory, includes a mentorship model in which the intervention adolescents receive a personal trainer/mentor who meets with them individually in home and community sites to administer the 12-session curriculum and to help the adolescents learn to establish challenges for themselves related to dietary and physical activity goals.
-The curriculum, based on extensive formative research, is action oriented-each session includes healthy food, physical activity, review of the adolescents' progress on the previous session's challenges, and new challenges for the subsequent week.
+The curriculum, based on extensive formative research, is action oriented--each session includes healthy food, physical activity, review of the adolescents' progress on the previous session's challenges, and new challenges for the subsequent week.
 Preliminary results from the 6-month evaluation are encouraging, suggesting that, in comparison with control adolescents, intervention adolescents eat more fruit, attain more dietary goals, are more physically active, and gain less weight.
 This application disseminates and extends the empirically supported nutritional and physical activity intervention further into the community by ensuring that the curriculum can be delivered in individual or group format, developing intervention and evaluation materials that can be disseminated, developing resources to conduct training, and conducting process evaluations in three community agencies.

 Publications